freemn-del/freemn-del.github.io/Q&A.md

 A security professional, for the threat intelligence process.
 He collected information about specific threats against the organization.
 From this information, he retrieved contextual information about security events and incidents that helped him disclose potential risks and gain insight into attacker methodologies.
 He collected the information from sources such as humans, social media, and chat rooms as well as from events that resulted in cyberattacks.
 In this process, he also prepared a report that includes identified malicious activities, recommended courses of action, and warnings for emerging attacks.
 What is the type of threat intelligence collected by Arnold in the above scenario?
 Ans: `Operational threat intelligence`

+Which type of threat intelligence focuses on understanding the capabilities and activities of threat actors?
+Ans: `Operational threat intelligence`

 Identify the type of partial breaks in which the attacker discovers a functionally equivalent algorithm for encryption and decryption, but without learning the key?
 Ans: `Global deduction`